tldr-pages/tldr/pages/linux/at.md

 > Executes commands at a specified time.

-- Open an `at` prompt to create a new set of scheduled commands, press Ctrl+D to save and exit:
+- Open an `at` prompt to create a new set of scheduled commands, press `Ctrl + D` to save and exit:

 `at {{hh:mm:ss}}`